 To Wright, being a Christian means following Christ’s example of unconditional love, a theme that is explored in his music.
-“If we all did this, the world really would be a different place.”
-Wright thinks this message gets lost in negative approaches to Christianity.
-“I think Christ’s message is really clear.
-We’re here to love and help each other.
-He even specifically said not to judge each other, which makes me wonder why there are so many debates.”
+“If we all did this, the world really would be a different place.
+Most people feel isolated in our society, so we write songs of hope that introduce them to a fulfilling relationship with God.”

 In describing his musical background, Wright says, “Growing up, there was always music in our home.
 My mom was a singer.
 When she was in college, she auditioned and was selected from hundreds of others to headline a band for a summer television show based in Charlotte, North Carolina.
 She has one of the best voices I’ve heard.
 My dad was self-taught on the piano and played the bassoon, my brother was in a band, and my sister and I sang together for many years.
 So it was natural that music became a way for me to express my faith.”

 Church was also an important part of Wright’s life growing up in Asheville.
 “We were members of a large church in Asheville for many years, and then started attending a smaller church in Swannanoa, North Carolina.
 The pastor and members of this church gave my sister and me so many opportunities to grow and develop our music ministry.
 I have always kept my membership there because of what the church meant to me all those years.”

 Wright’s latest project, Breathing Fire Like Dragons, will be released on September 13, 2019.
 The first single, “Grace Pockets”, is currently available everywhere.

 For more background on Wright’s music, please read below…